Average height for Abelian sandpiles and the looping constant on Sierpinski graphs: Abstract

 \section{Abstract}

-We investigate the Abelian sandpile model and related quantities such as height probabilities and looping constant on fractal graphs.
-In particular, we give an algorithmic approach for calculating the height probabilities of recurrent sandpiles under stationarity on finite iterations of the Sierpi\'nski graphs by using the connection between recurrent configurations of the Abelian sandpile Markov chain and uniform spanning trees.
-We also calculate the expected fraction of vertices of height $i$ for $i\in\{0,1,2,3\}$ and expected bulk average height of sandpiles under stationarity and relate it to the looping constant on the Sierpi\'nski gasket.
+For the Abelian sandpile model on Sierpi\'nski graphs, we investigate several statistics such as average height, height probabilities and looping constant.
+In particular, we calculate the expected average height of a recurrent sandpile on the finite iterations of the Sierpi\'nski gasket and we also give an algorithmic approach for calculating the height probabilities of recurrent sandpiles under stationarity by using the connection between recurrent configurations of the Abelian sandpile Markov chain and uniform spanning trees.
+We also calculate the expected fraction of vertices of height $i$ for $i\in\{0,1,2,3\}$ of sandpiles under stationarity and relate the bulk average height to the looping constant on the Sierpi\'nski gasket.

 \textit{2020 Mathematics Subject Classification.} 60J10, 60J45, 05C81, 31E05

 \textit{Keywords}: Abelian sandpile, uniform spanning trees, stabilization, toppling, Sierpi\'nski gasket, height probabilities, recurrent configurations, looping constant, burning bijection.